anjan2094/loanInterest-monthlyPayment/README.md

 # Calculating interest and monthly payment

-I build a UI that have two fields one is slider which is use to set the amount between 500 to 5000 and another is a input box which is use to enter the duration in month between 6 to 24.It calculate the loan interest and monthly payment using third api.
+I build a UI that have two fields one is slider which is use to set the amount between 500 to 5000 and another is a input box which is use to enter the duration in month between 6 to 24.It calculate the loan interest and monthly payment using third party api.

 ## Usage

 React js, material ui and few others library.

+## Deployment

+I deployed this project on surge with url http://inexpensive-corn.surge.sh/

 # About React app and npm